-Other matters taken into consideration in the preparation of the Estimates 2015/2016 were:
+Other matters taken into consideration in the preparation of the Estimates 2016/2017 were:

-- An increase in Wages and Salaries of 3.5%

-- An inflation figure on other items of 3.5%

-- The trend in water sales over the previous 10 years has been analysed, and on this basis, sales have been budgeted on the average consumption of the past 5 years less 5%.
-The actual sales will be largely dependent on seasonal weather conditions and continued success of our Demand Management Strategy.

-- The level of Availability Charges, Water Tariffs and Miscellaneous Charges outlined in Section 12 of this Report for Urban and Non-Urban Section of the Fund has been utilized in the calculation of the estimated income for 2015/2016. - Tax equivalents, payment is included.
+- An increase in Wages and Salaries of 3.5% (including both award increases and wage progression) - An inflation figure on other items of 2% - The trend in water sales over the previous 10 years has been analysed, and on this basis, sales have been budgeted on the average consumption of the past 5 years less 5%.
+The actual sales will be largely dependent on seasonal weather conditions and continued success of our Demand Management Strategy. - The level of Availability Charges, Water Tariffs and Miscellaneous Charges outlined in Section 12 of this Report for Urban and Non-Urban Section of the Fund has been utilized in the calculation of the estimated income for 2016/2017. - Tax equivalents, payment is included.